rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 ![rerun-all](../images/exercise3/rerun-all.png)

-4. There are three places we will add new tests to validate our function behaves as expected against the acceptance criteria from the Feature Story supplied to us.
-We will need to write tests for our `TodoItem.vue` to handle having a red flag and that it is clickable.
-Our app is going to need to persist the changes in the backend so we'll want to make changes to our `actions.js` and `mutations.js` to keep the api and local copy of the store in sync.
+4. We will add new tests in three places to validate our function behaves as expected against the acceptance criteria from the Feature Story supplied to us.
+We will need to write tests for our `TodoItem.vue` to verify having a red flag and that it is clickable.
+Our app is going to need to persist the changes in the backend so we'll want to make changes to our `actions.js` and `mutations.js` to keep the API and local copy of the store in sync.
 Let's start with our `TodoItem.vue` component.
 Open the `tests/unit/vue-components/TodoItem.spec.js` file.
 This has been templated with some example test to correspond with our A/Cs for speed of doing the exercise.
 Find the describe block for our important flag tests.
-It is setup already with a `beforeEach()` hook for test setup.
+It is set up already with a `beforeEach()` hook for test setup.

 ![important-flag-before](../images/exercise3/important-flag-before.png)